 Management has completed implementing remediation procedures to address the control deficiency that led to the material weakness.
 The remediation plan includes, but is not limited to, the implementation of additional review procedures regarding the method for accounting for straight-line rent associated with the reassessment of the lease term.
-Management is in the process of testing the newly implemented internal controls and related procedures.
-The material weakness cannot be considered remediated until the control has operated for a sufficient period of time and until management has concluded, through testing, that the control is operating effectively.
+We believe these measures remediates the material weakness noted.
+We will continue to assess the effectiveness of our remediation in connection with our evaluation of our internal control over financial reporting.